 - 2021: Plungers were able to Plunge at Home to support the athletes of Special Olympics Illinois.
 At Home Plungers raise $100 in donations online and then pick their date, time and location to Be Bold to Get Cold at home!

-*Please be safe with your Plunge Your Way choices.
-Special Olympics Illinois is not responsible for any injuries that occur while participating in the Plunge Your Way option.
+*Please be safe with your Create Your Own Plunge choices.
+Special Olympics Illinois is not responsible for any injuries that occur while participating in the Create Your Own Plunge option.
 Learn more here.*